 That’s the end of the philosophical bit of the post.
 I promise!

 Now that you see creativity as a muscle, there are certain exercises you can do to make it stronger.

 - Doodle all the time!
 Always carry a pen with you.
 At all times.
 And draw, write, doodle, anytime you have a thought-idea.
+Be creative.

 - Always be brainstorming!
 If you cannot draw, or paint, or blog, or sing where you are at the moment, you can always plan.
-Think of the things you can do when you are in your studio, or what kind of projects would be fun to do with friends.
+Think of the things you can do when you are in your studio, or what kind of creative projects would be fun to do with friends.

 - Keep a journal.
 No, not about your life.
-This is not about logging you life one day at a time.
+This is not about logging your life one day at a time.
 Keep a creative journal: A place for all your creative breakthroughs!
 Or ugly flowers, if you draw like me.
 It keeps things organized and it’ll make for a fantastic entertainment when you look back and see your progress.
 You can even see how your ideas developed over time.